mattp789/mattp789.github.io/README.md

 ![Image](https://mattp789.github.io/images/discovery.png)

 ### Enumeration
-Now it's time to Enmerate some services and possible vulnerabilities.
+Now it's time to Enmuerate some services and possible vulnerabilities.
 First lets run our nmap scan.

 I had originally run a more verbose nmap scan, but for the sake of time (and this write-up) I will run a typical -A scan since I know there are no high ports open on this box.